 Second mortgages and secured loans

 You may have a second mortgage or secured loan.
 Even if you are paying your first mortgage in full, if you don’t keep up with payments on the second mortgage, you could lose your home.
 Second mortgages tend to have higher interest rates than first mortgages and run for shorter periods, for example, 5 or 10 years.

 Beware of adverts in newspapers and on television offering loans to clear all your debts, often called consolidation loans.
 They can be very expensive and put your home at risk.

 What can I do?

 - If your home is worth more than your mortgage, you could ask your first lender if they can offer you a remortgage.
 This means giving you one new mortgage instead of the two you already have.
 This may be helpful as the new monthly mortgage payment should be cheaper than the two previous payments added together.
 Before signing any agreement, contact us for advice.

-- You may be able to claim a loan for mortgage interest (LMI) to cover the interest on a second mortgage, but only if it was for certain home improvements.
+- You may be able to claim a loan for mortgage interest (LMI) to cover the interest on a second mortgage.
 See the section Help with mortgage payments or contact us for advice.